cyclus/cyclus/README.rst

 Quick Cyclus Installation
 *************************

-Assuming you have the dependencies installed correctly, installing Cyclus using github is fairly straightforward:
+Assuming you have the dependencies installed correctly, installing Cyclus based on the source code from github is fairly straightforward:

-- Clone the Cyclus Repo: ``git clone https://github.com/cyclus/cyclus.git``,
+- Clone the Cyclus repository: ``git clone https://github.com/cyclus/cyclus.git``,

-- to install Cyclus locally (in ``~/.local/``) just run: ``python install.py`` from cyclus folder,
+- to install Cyclus locally (in ``~/.local/``) just run: ``python install.py`` from the `cyclus` folder,

-- finally, add the following Cyclus installation path (``~/.local/cyclus``) to the **bottom** on your ``$PATH``.
+- finally, add the following Cyclus installation path (``~/.local/cyclus``) to the **end** on your ``$PATH``.

 For more detailed installation procedure, and/or custom installation please refer to the `INSTALLATION guide <INSTALL.rst>`_.